 - Seat height – the seat position should enable you to see the dashboard and the road.

 - Lumbar support – this is designed with depth to support the curve of your lower back.
 Adjust the lumbar support such that the low edge is at your belt line.
 Without a lumbar support cushion, you can shift restlessly on your seat while driving as you try to align the spine.

 - Headrest – a headrest rests your head and neck.
 It should be in the middle of your head so that it can effectively protect your neck in case of an accident.

 A scorching hot car can be uncomfortable.
 You may want to invest in a windshield sun shade to block the sun.

 7. Pull Over and Rest Every Few Hours

 What happens when you drive continuously for hours without resting?
 First, driving becomes less and less fun.
 Fatigue soon steals in so quietly that you may only realize you were exhausted and drowsy after you hit the car in front or find yourself in a ditch along the road.

-For your comfort, you should pull over and take a break once in a while.
-Stretch, walk about, and take a deep breath.
+To increase your driving comfort, you should pull over and take a break once in a while.
+Stretch, walk about and take a deep breath.
 Did you know that drowsy driving is as dangerous as drunk driving?